akruszewski/gibl/manuscript/chapter2.md

 In this parallel execution, the output is not ordered as it was in the previous case.
 This means that the `lambda`s within `thread` are being executed in parallel so the order of execution cannot be guaranteed.

-We will use threads for parallel processing in our peer-to-peer implementation later, where we will have one thread per peer so that when we are serving one peer we don't block the serving of other peers.
+We will use threads for parallel processing in the peer-to-peer implementation later, where we will have one thread per peer so that when we are serving one peer we don't block the serving of other peers.

 ## 2.4.
 Creating an executable

 The idea of producing an executable is that you can use it on other computers without requiring the DrRacket installation on these computers, and also without requiring to share the original code.
-In the later chapters, we will create an executable so that our blockchain can be used and shared by others.
+In the later chapters, we will create an executable so that the blockchain can be used and shared by others.

 To create an example executable, we start with the following code: